Fred Hersch

-Fred Hersch (born October 21, 1955) is an American jazz pianist, educator and HIV/AIDS activist.
+Fred Hersch (born October 21, 1955) is an American jazz pianist, composer, and a 17-time Grammy nominée.
 He was the first person to play weeklong engagements as a solo pianist at the Village Vanguard in New York City.
-He has recorded more than 70 of his jazz compositions.
-Hersch has been nominated for several Grammy Awards, and, as of December 2014, had been on the Jazz Studies faculty of the New England Conservatory since 1980 (with breaks).
+He has written and recorded more than 75 original compositions.

 Early life

 Hersch was born in Cincinnati, Ohio, to Jewish parents.
-He began playing the piano at the age of four (under the tutelage of Jeanne Kirstein) and began to compose music by eight.
-He won national piano competitions starting at the age of ten.
+He began playing the piano at age four, under the tutelage of Jeanne Kirstein.
+He began composing music at eight, and won national piano competitions starting at the age of ten.

 Hersch first became interested in jazz while at Grinnell College in Iowa.
 He dropped out of school and started playing jazz in Cincinnati.
-He continued his studies at the New England Conservatory under Jaki Byard, attracting attention from the press – "a fine showcase for Fred Hersch" – in a college recital.
+He continued his studies at the New England Conservatory under Jaki Byard, attracting attention from the press ("a fine showcase for Fred Hersch") in a college recital.
 On graduation, he became a jazz piano instructor at the college.

-In his 2017 autobiography, Good Things Happen Slowly: A Life In and Out of Jazz, Hersch talks about seeing Sun Ra and his Intergalactic Arkestra at Gilly's a now closed jazz club in Dayton, Ohio.
-Hersch recalls being in the audience when bandleader Art Pepper kicked the pianist hired for the occasion off the stand and asked if there was anyone in the audience who could sit in, an offer that Fred took up which essentially launched his career.
+In his 2017 autobiography, Good Things Happen Slowly: A Life In and Out of Jazz, Hersch talks about seeing Sun Ra and his Intergalactic Arkestra at Gilly's, a now-closed jazz club in Dayton, Ohio.
+He recalls being in the audience when bandleader Art Pepper kicked the pianist hired for the occasion off the stand and asked if there was anyone in the audience who could sit in—an offer Hersch took up, which essentially launched his career.